conventional-changelog/conventional-changelog/packages/conventional-changelog-writer/README.md

   references: [] }
 ```

 Each chunk should be a commit.
 Json object is also **valid**.
+Parts of the objects will be formatted and combined into a log based on the handlebars context, templates and options.

-The downstream will look something like this:
+The downstream might look something like this:

 ```js
 <a name="0.0.1"></a>